google-marketing-solutions/margin-protection/ts/sa360/README.md

-# DV360 Launch Monitor
+# SA360 Launch Monitor

-The Display Video 360 Launch Monitor is a tool that identifies configuration errors and reported anomalies in DV360 and alerts users so that further manual checks can be made.
+The Search Ads 360 Launch Monitor is a tool that identifies configuration errors and reported anomalies in SA360 and alerts users so that further manual checks can be made.
 The tool currently supports the following use cases:

 - Geo Targeting settings check
 - Geo Targeting impressions tracking